 where our new flock of sheep resided.

 Now, this is the point where I veer away from the sheep situation

 and explain some of my personal habits to you.

 if it wasn’t that I had recently seen posts on Facebook

-who had found themselves involved in the same event
+who had found themselves involved in the same situation

-on my journey to the barn that day.
+on my journey to the barn one day.